valdiman/PortlandHarborProject/README.md

 Air, water temperatures and wind speed were obtained from USGS and NOAA stations.
 The scripts to dowload the data are found in 'R/ReadData/ReadNOAAData.R' and 'R/ReadData/ReadUSGGData.R'.

-The PCB water concentration is included in the flux scripts.
+The PCB water concentrations and the phycical-chemical properties of the individual and coeluting congeners are included in the flux scripts.